correlation-one/C1GamesStarterKit/README.md

 1. We recommend familiarizing yourself with the game and creating a strategy through playing by hand before starting your algo.
+Note commands may differ if you are on windows and require powershell which should come pre-installed on your windows OS.

+1. First try running a match with the defualt starter-algo using our CLI.
+You can also leave arguments blank and it will default to the starter-algo.

+    `scripts/run_match.sh algos/starter-algo algos/my-algo`
+	Windows: `scripts\run_match.ps1 algos\starter-algo algos\starter-algo`

 1. Once you are ready, create your own Algo by forking the example `starter-algo` to serve as a base for you to develop your own strategy in.